suren-atoyan/react-pwa/README.md

 #### Hotkeys

-A basic implementation of hotkeys is demonstrated.
+A basic implementation of hotkeys is demonstrated here.
 Check the [src/sections/HotKeys](./src/sections/HotKeys/HotKeys.tsx) for more information.

 Currently, you can use the following hotkeys: